Newly Diagnosed with Colorectal Cancer?

 - Frequently Asked Questions About Colorectal Cancer

-Virginia Mason's Colorectal Cancer Program is one of the leading programs for colon and rectal cancer in the Puget Sound region.
+Virginia Mason's Colorectal Cancer Program is one of the leading programs for colon and rectal cancer in Puget Sound.
 Patients receive care from an interdisciplinary group of specialists that includes surgeons, gastroenterologists, endoscopists, medical oncologists, radiologists, radiation oncologists, pathologists, nurses, nutritionists, dietitians, physical therapists, social workers, genetic specialists and others, all working together to determine the best approach to treatment.

 Some of our best practices for patients include:

-- Dedicated colorectal cancer surgeons — Our surgeons specialize in surgery of the colon and rectum that provides patients with improved bowel function, fecal continence and cure rates, and helps them avoid colostomies whenever possible.
+- Dedicated colorectal cancer surgeons — Our surgeons specialize in surgery of the colon and rectum that provides patients with improved bowel function, fecal continence and cure rates.
+They use advanced minimally invasive (laparoscopic, robotic) and trans-anal approaches that enhance healing and recovery in our patients.

 - Internationally recognized GI department — The Digestive Disease Institute at Virginia Mason is ranked among the top five percent in the nation and is number one in Washington for overall gastroenterology (GI) services.
 Patients with advanced colon cancer may be seen first by a gastroenterologist to have a stent placed, thus avoiding an emergency colostomy.
 Patients with rectal cancer may be seen first by a gastroenterologist to have precise tumor staging performed by endoscopic ultrasound prior to surgery.